-Collagen IV, the most abundant component of the BM, is a trimeric protein containing three $\alpha$ -chains.
-Currently, six collagen IV α-chains (COL4A1-6) have been identified.35-37 Unlike COL4A3-6, which are more spatially and temporally restricted, COL4A1 and COL4A2 are present in almost all BMs and are highly conserved across species.
-It has been shown that ablation of COL4A1/2 results in abnormal BM structure and embryonic lethality at E10.5-E11.5, although BM formation during early development is unaffected, suggesting that collagen IV is required for the maintenance but not formation of the BM.
-In addition, mice with splice mutation lacking exon 41 of COL4A1 in both alleles die during embryogenesis, whereas those with such mutation in one allele show and Biomedical Sciences, University of Georgia, Athens, Georgia, USA Correspondence to
+Collagen IV, the most abundant component of the BM, is a trimeric protein containing three α -chains.
+Currently, six collagen IV α -chains (COL4A1-6) have been identified.^{35-37} Unlike COL4A3-6, which are more spatially and temporally restricted, COL4A1 and COL4A2 are present in almost all BMs and are highly conserved across species.38 It has been shown that ablation of COL4A1/2 results in abnormal BM structure and embryonic lethality at E10.5-E11.5, although BM formation during early development is unaffected,39 suggesting that collagen IV is required for the maintenance but not formation of the BM.
+In addition, mice with splice mutation lacking exon 41 of COL4A1 in both alleles die during embryogenesis, whereas those with such mutation in one allele show cerebrovascular defects, including porencephaly and intracerebral haemorrhage.40-42 To examine the relative contribution of each cell type at the BBB, exon 41 of COL4A1 was ablated in BMECs, pericytes and astrocytes, respectively.
+Although loss of exon 41 of COL4A1 in astrocytes caused very mild intracerebral haemorrhage, such mutation in BMECs or pericytes resulted in fully penetrant intracerebral haemorrhage and incompletely penetrant porencephaly.42 These results suggest that loss of exon 41 of COL4A1 in both BMECs and pericytes contributes to cerebrovascular defects.
+Consistent with these reports, various missense mutations in COL4A1/2 lead to brain malformation and intracerebral haemorrhage with different severity.^{43-45} Together, these results suggest a crucial role of collagen IV in vascular integrity.
+The major findings in these studies have been summarised in table 1.